Students work together at the Soils Station of the New Jersey Envirothon.

 For more details, registration information and study guides, visit the New Jersey Envirothon website.
 If you have questions, please contact Rich Belcher, NJ Envirothon Coordinator, at (609)292-5540 or firstname.lastname@example.org.

-The 2013 New Jersey Envirothon will be held on May 4, 2013, at Camp Kettle Run in Burlington County, New Jersey (see the NJ Envirothon link above for details).
-New Jersey's first place team will go on to represent our state in North America's Canon Envirothon.
+The 2014 New Jersey Envirothon will be held on May 3, 2014, at The New Jersey School of Conservation in Sussex County, New Jersey (see the NJ Envirothon link above for details).
+New Jersey's first place team will go on to represent our state at the North American Envirothon.

 The Mercer County Soil Conservation District was responsible for bringing the first statewide Envirothon Competition to New Jersey in 1994.
 Participation in this exciting event has grown each year as students eagerly test their knowledge against other NJ high school students to see who will represent the Garden State at the Canon Envirothon.

-Students are provided with an Envirothon Resource packet and they have an opportunity to attend training workshops where they work and learn side-by-side with natural resource professionals.
-Teams are also encouraged to loan out the Envirothon Training Trunk and to take advantage of local resources, such as nature centers, parks, environmental or natural resource professionals, etc.
+Students are provided with Envirothon study guides and they have an opportunity to attend training workshops where they work and learn side-by-side with natural resource professionals.
+Teams are also encouraged to loan out the Envirothon Training Trunk, and to take advantage of local resources, such as nature centers, parks, and environmental or natural resource professionals in their area.